 How to Report Your GPA on the Common App

-How do you report your GPA on the Common App accurately?
+With so many different scales, it is critical that you report your GPA on the Common App accurately.
 Here’s a step-by-step guide:

-- Identify Your GPA Scale: First, determine your high school’s scale.
-Check your transcript or ask your school counselor for clarification if needed.
+- Identify your GPA scale.
+First, determine your high school’s scale.
+If you’re unsure how your school calculates GPA, check your transcript or ask your school counselor for clarification.

-- Provide Additional Context: If your school uses a unique grading system or has special circumstances (like grade deflation), use the “Additional Information” section to explain this.
+- Provide additional context.
+If your school uses a unique grading system or has special circumstances (like grade deflation), use the “Additional Information” section to explain how your school’s GPA calculation process works.
 This transparency can help admissions officers understand your academic journey better.

 Common Mistakes to Avoid